 - Bodily injury (two or more people) – $60,000

 However, we recommend that you purchase more than the minimum amount of coverage.
 This will ensure that you are fully protected in the event of an accident.

 Uninsured/Underinsured Motorist Coverage

-North Carolina drivers must purchase coverage for uninsured/underinsured motorists.
-If you are in a car accident caused by an uninsured or underinsured driver, this coverage will protect you from out-of-pocket costs.
+North Carolina drivers must purchase coverage for uninsured motorists.
+If you are in a car accident caused by an uninsured driver, this coverage can help protect you from out-of-pocket costs.

 Liability Insurance Coverage

 Under the North Carolina Insurance Law, all drivers must have liability coverage provided by a North Carolina licensed company.
-This coverage protects drivers and their passengers against injuries and property damage caused by negligent drivers with limited, minimum, or no insurance.
+This coverage protects drivers and their passengers against injuries and property damage caused by negligent drivers.

 What Happens If Someone Drives Without Insurance in Concord, North Carolina?